-Hiring a domestic helper is a big responsibility.
-If you don’t quite understand the ins and outs of domestic helper salary, contract renewal, statutory holidays, annual leave and food allowances this handy guide will help.
+Hiring a domestic helper in Hong Kong is a big responsibility.
+This handy guide details the ins and outs of domestic helper salary, contract renewal, statutory holidays, annual leave and food allowance.

 A domestic helper can be an invaluable addition to your family.
-But if you’ve never hired a domestic helper before, it’s easy to get overwhelmed by the legally-worded contract forms.
+But if you’ve never hired one before, it’s easy to get overwhelmed by the legal jargon in contracts.
 Don’t worry!
-In a busy city like Hong Kong, thousands of domestic helpers are employed, taking on chores like cooking, childminding, laundry and much more, and go on to become integral and valuable members of the family.
+In a busy city like Hong Kong, thousands of domestic helpers are employed, taking on chores like cooking, looking after kids, laundry and much more, and go on to become integral and valuable members of the family.
 Hiring the right domestic helper can bring you peace of mind and is well worth the sometimes long and tedious process.
 Here’s all you need to know to get started.

 Jump To: